A shocking number of patients die every year in United States hospitals as the

 breast cancer, or AIDS.
 If this estimate is in the ballpark, then nurses (and

-patients) beware: Medication errors are the forth to sixth leading cause of
+patients) beware: Medication errors are the fourth to sixth leading cause of

 death in America.